In computing, algorithms are an unambiguous set of instructions like:

 I am in LOVE with evidence of truly complex and sophisticated systems in Biology.
-It makes me really happy when something strange and amazing shows up revealing higher order relationships and systems than anyone thought.
+It makes me really happy when something strange and amazing shows up revealing higher-order relationships and systems than anyone thought.
 I love it because life seems more deep and meaningful in a world of higher orders of mind and connectedness.
-I have my suspicions that they exist and it doesn’t seem strange to me that we have trouble seeing it.
-We are locked into a level of existence and limited perception that make it deeply challenging to learn anything beyond the obvious scope of our senses.
-Often these exciting results suggest something like intelligence, or intent.
-Not directly, just a through a kind of “How in the world would that work?” feeling.
-I have an awestruck joyous response to scientific recognition of elegantly complex systems.
+I feel that they exist undiscovered all around us, but it doesn’t seem strange to me that we have trouble seeing it.
+We are locked into a level of existence and limited perception that makes it deeply challenging to learn anything beyond the obvious scope of our senses.
+Often these exciting results suggest something like intelligence or intent.
+Not always directly, just through a kind of “How in the world could that work?” feeling.
+I have a naturally joyous response to scientific recognition of elegantly complex systems.
 To me, it feels like wonderful news.